swedenconnect/IETF-SVT/README.md

 Issue processing procedure
 ------------------

-1. Create an issue in the repo
+Create an issue in the repo

+**If issue is a minor issue:** fix the issue in master and close the issue

+**If the issue is a substantial issue:**
-2. Create a bransh named after the issue
+  1. Create a branch named after the issue
-3. Fix the issue
+  2. Fix the issue
-4. Create a pull request and request review
+  3. Create a pull request and request review
-5. Iterate until issue is resolved
+  4. Iterate until issue is resolved
   5. Merge to master and close the issue

 NOTE WELL